fixter/creative_failure/README.md

   then go to the command line and run `python server.py` and then go to http://localhost:5000

 ## Development
+- You need to checkout develop before you checkout landing-page
 - You should make sure you are on the right branch before running `npm start` to avoid git conflicts when switching branches, and you should turn it off and on whenever you switch branches.